-Our team combed through the sea of available HD antenna models and, using our combined 50 years of A/V industry experience, found the best of the best.
-We think most people will be very happy with the Mohu Releaf, but we recognize it won’t be right for everyone.
-Our list of five alternatives — including one outdoor antenna just in case — will all help you get crystal-clear HD programming, and each has its own unique strength.
+Mohu Releaf not doing it for you?
+We’ve listed five alternatives — including outdoor and amplified antennas — that will all help you get crystal-clear HD programming, and each has its own unique strength.
 Once you’ve made your choice, our antenna installation guide will make setup a breeze.
 Your next stop — if you’re not going to connect your antenna directly to your TV — is our best OTA receivers roundup.

 Editor’s note: Not everyone lives in a neighborhood ripe for antenna viewing, so we recommend taking a look at TV Fool’s TV Signal Analysis tool or a similar site to find out which channels are available in your area before you buy.